DanielLevi6/046211-Deep-Learning/README.md

 The dataset utilized in this project was obtained from Kaggle and comprises earthquake records about Turkey and its surrounding regions.
 Spanning from September 1994 to September 2023, the dataset exclusively encompasses earthquakes with magnitudes exceeding 3.0 on the Richter scale.
 Each earthquake record includes essential information such as the date and time of occurrence, latitude and longitude coordinates, depth below the Earth's surface, and various magnitude measurements (e.g., Richter scale, moment magnitude scale).
 Additionally, the dataset provides information on the type or source of the earthquake and specifies the location or geographical region where it occurred.
 This comprehensive dataset serves as the foundation for our earthquake prediction model, enabling robust analysis and forecasting of seismic activity within the region.

 ## Model
 RWKV is often used for NLP (natural language processing) tasks, but since our project does not focus on NLP, we had to adjust it.
-Therefore we added a few layers as can be seen in the digram below.
+Therefore we added a few layers as can be seen in the diagram below.
 ![Screenshot 2024-04-07 222219](https://github.com/DanielLevi6/046211-Deep-Learning/assets/88712194/1baa273b-f131-4541-bc29-1ef387818908)